-- 22. Education: The Ministry of Education (MoE) constructed 173 classrooms, refurbished 15 schools, and provided 18,110 furniture units to schools.
-In addition, six Industrial Schools were inaugurated and 12 university libraries were established for the most vulnerable students. - 23.
+Education: The Ministry of Education (MoE) constructed 173 classrooms, refurbished 15 schools, and provided 18,110 furniture units to schools.
+In addition, six Industrial Schools were inaugurated and 12 university libraries were established for the most vulnerable students.
+Housing and urban development: GNC submitted the State of Palestine's Report to the Secretariat of Habitat III (United Nations Conference on Housing and Sustainable Urban)

 Housing and urban development: GNC submitted the State of Palestine's Report to the Secretariat of Habitat III (United Nations Conference on Housing and Sustainable Urban Development).
-The report highlighted both the achievements made in the field of sustainable urban development during the last 20 years since Habitat II (1996) and identified the urban challenges that face Palestine, in particular those resulting from the occupation on urban development, housing, urban services, access to land and natural resources. - 24.
+The report highlighted both the achievements made in the field of sustainable urban development during the last 20 years since Habitat III (1996) and identified the urban challenges that face Palestine, in particular those resulting from the occupation on urban development, housing, urban services, access to land and natural resources.
 Women's empowerment: The Ministry of Women's Affairs (MoWA) concluded a memorandum of understanding (MoU) with the American Near East Refugee Aid (ANERA) to improve the status of women in the economy.
-The government will support accreditation of certificates of female university graduates, construct affordable housing projects for female-headed households, and provide economic empowerment to women through income generating small enterprises - 25.
-Security coordination: The Ministry of Interior (MOI) commenced a 3 year ministry-led organisational change programme with the support of United Nations.
-The programme seeks to:
+The government will support accreditation of certificates of female university graduates, construct affordable housing projects for female-headed households, and provide economic empowerment to women through income generating small enterprises a.

-a.
 Strengthen sector and institutional structures and civilian oversight; b.
 Strengthen sector strategic planning, monitoring and evaluation, research (and policy), and donor and aid management capabilities; c.
 Strengthen critical support services; and d.
 Increase the ability of the MOI to engage with its communities and improving the perception of the sector through a functioning media liaison and complaints unit.